-Yemen is in the midst of a humanitarian catastrophe, yet after two years of intense fighting, it has been dubbed "the forgotten war."
+Yemen is in the midst of a humanitarian catastrophe, yet after three years of intense fighting, it has been dubbed "the forgotten war."
 DW looks at the key points in understanding the crisis.

 Yemen's recent history is one of division and bloodshed.
 Until the early 1960s, the country was ruled by a monarchy in the north and the British in the south.
 Coups in both regions plunged the country into decades of violence, ending with reunification in 1990.

 The Middle Eastern nation has long been one of the region's poorest.
 In 2015, it was ranked 168 out of 188 countries on the Human Development Index, which measures life expectancy, education and standard of living.